Understanding the Believers

 “What is with you runs out but what is with Allah goes on forever.
 Those who were steadfast will be recompensed according to the best of what they did.
 Anyone who acts rightly, male or female, being a believer, We will give them a good life and We will recompense them according to the best of what they did.”
 (Qur’an 16:96-97)

 That is why at any instance, the believer never compromises perfect behaviour, even if it does not work in favour of his worldly objectives.
-For instance, he will find time to help a needy person even if he is running late to work and will never pretend to ignore a needy person.
+For instance, he will find time to help a needy person even if he is running late to work and will never pretend to ignore a person in need.
+In addition to his righteousness in simple day to day events, the true believer is on a 'steep path', defined in the Qur'an as the path of those who achieve Allah's Garden.

 1) It makes him feel good inside doing the right thing.